carlosdiaz77/stock-analysis/README.md

 - <img src = "Resources/VBA_Challenge_2018.png" width= "300" >

+-The macro can trigger pop-ups and collects inputs from the user to determine if the data will be for 2017 or 2018

-- A VBA macro was created.
-It  can trigger pop-ups and inputs, read and change cell values, and format cells.
+read and change cell values, and format cells.
 - For-loops and conditionals to direct logic flow were used
 - Nested for loops were also utilized
 - Coding skills such as syntax recollection, pattern recognition, problem decomposition, and debugging were developed in this challange.